 It pays to be prepared.
 We often get asked, “What do I need to bring to be prepared for my hunt?”

 Many of our hunts take place, at least in part, during the dark.
-It pays to have a good flashlight.
+It pays to have a good flashlight to enter and exit your stand/blind.

 No blaze orange is required.
 However, camo clothing is definitely recommended.
-And depending on the weather, you may need gloves, a hat, and a camo jacket.
+And depending on the weather, you may need gloves, a hat, and possibly a rain jacket.
 Checking our local weather stations before your hunt is a great idea.
 Visit www.koco.com

 Hogs are very keen to scent.
 Scent control spray is highly recommended.
 You can purchase this at most local sporting goods stores.
-We do our best to hunt from stands to use the wind direction to our advantage.
+We do our best to hunt from stands and use the wind direction to our advantage.

 LICENSE OR TAGS